samsheffield/Advanced_3D_Game_Design/docs/week11.md

 - Continue developing your game based on this week's feedback.
 - Find 3 non-class playtesters over the next two weeks.
 - Next in-class playtest in two weeks
 - __Art and sound check-in next week.
-Bring any concept art, sketches, and WIP sound and visual assetsto share with the group__
+Bring any concept art, sketches, and WIP sound and visual assets to share with the group__